mike-west/liri-node-app/README.md

 Reads a line from a random text file in the same directory and executes the command.

 #### Logging
-Anything written to the terminal is also appended to a log.txt file n the same directory.
+Anything written to the terminal is also appended to a log.txt file in the same directory.

 #### Required:
 You must set up a .env file in the same directory with the following informaiton: